graeme-a-stewart/cpp-concurrency/doc/00-TipsReferences.md

 If you know and like CMake, there is a `CMakeLists.txt` file provided that will compile all of the tutorial examples and solutions.
 As there is a pre-existing `Makefile` in the source directory you must do an out of source build (which is best practice anyway).

+Using CMake is very easy:

+1. Run `cmake ../path/to/the/source` in the place you want to build the examples
+2. Then just use `make` as normal

+If you add your own programs you'll need to change the `CMakeLists.txt` file.

 ## Tips